Md-Emran-Hossen/Secret-Key-Matcher/QuestionAndAnswer.md

 # 4. In CSS what is the difference between display inline , display inline block and display block?
   **Answer:**
   # display inline:
-  Displays an element as an inline element (like <span>).
+  Displays an element as an inline element (like span tag).
 Any height and width properties will have no effect.
 This is default.
   # display inline block:
   Displays an element as an inline-level block container.
 The element itself is formatted as an inline element, but you can apply height and width values.
   # display block